 Students will interact with potential employers and survey a variety of employment options.
-Additionally, students wishing to continue to study plant sciences or medicinal plants may continue with courses offered by the Biology/Horticulture department and then transfer to a four-year institution offering an advanced degree.
+Additionally, students wishing to continue to study plant sciences or medicinal plants may continue with courses offered by the Biology/Horticulture department and then transfer to a fouryear institution offering an advanced degree.

-- Describe plant culture in general and the specific role the cannabis plant has in medicine and industry in today's society. - Describe the terms and technologies used in all aspects of growing, harvesting and processing commercial cannabinoid products. - Identify the persons and organizations that have a proven record of accomplishment in both the medicinal and industrial uses of cannabis species. - Explore personal ethics relative to clinical uses of medical marijuana. - Describe the physiological effects of medical marijuana in humans. - Identify the cultural needs for the production of medical and industrial cannabis species.
+Describe plant culture in general and the specific role the cannabis plant has in medicine and industry in today's society.

+- Describe the terms and technologies used in all aspects of growing, harvesting and processing commercial cannabinoid products. - Identify the persons and organizations that have a proven record of accomplishment in both the medicinal and industrial uses of cannabis species. - Explore personal ethics relative to clinical uses of medical marijuana. - Describe the physiological effects of medical marijuana in humans. - Identify the cultural needs for the production of medical and industrial cannabis species.
-Physiological Actions Of 3

-Cannabinoids In Humans

-Plant Science 4

-Subtotal: 7

-ter

-Plant Propagation 4

-People-Plant Relationships 4

-Cannabinoids In Humans Plant Science ter Plant Propagation
+BIO-250 Physiological Actions Of Cannabinoids In Humans HRT-102 Plant Science

+HRT-232 Plant Propagation BIO-130 People-Plant Relationships

-BIO-251 Commercial Practices Used In the 3 Cultivation of Cannabis Species
+BIO-251 Commercial Practices Used In the Cultivation of Cannabis Species